 While local authorities have made efforts to implement preventative services, the report highlights a disappointing lack of understanding, innovation and development in prevention on the whole across England.

 This includes a misunderstanding of the term ‘prevention’ itself despite the Care Act’s attempt to provide a clear triple-definition.
 Without a proper understanding of the duties required, local authorities cannot hope to provide effective services.

 This lack of progress has its roots in a number of factors.
 Our report aims to help decision makers make the transition to better preventative care.
 It provides a national picture of local developments and highlights areas of good practice.

 - Local authorities should implement the full ambition of the Care Act’s prevention duties.

-- Every Health and Wellbeing Board should fully incorporate and prioritise prevention in their joint health and wellbeing strategies.
+- Every Health and Wellbeing Board and Sustainability Transformation partnership should fully incorporate and prioritise prevention in their joint health and wellbeing strategies.